MatiXOfficial/pps-alignment-data/README.md

 ```

 ### 2. Test dataset
 Now we perform an analysis of the test dataset.
 Firstly, we fill the histograms (`run_distributions_cfg.py`).
 This should take about 2 minutes.
-Then we analyse the histograms and produce the alignment constants (`run_analysis_manual_cfg.py`).
+Then we analyse the histograms and produce the alignment constants (`run_analysis_cfg.py`).
 This should take a few seconds.
 ```
 cd ../../../phys-version-1/fill_7334/xangle_130_beta_0_30
 cmsRun run_distributions_cfg.py
-cmsRun run_analysis_manual_cfg.py
+cmsRun run_analysis_cfg.py
 ```
-## DB example
+## Local DB example
-This is similar to the previous example.
-We will however use SQLite files as Conditions input and output.
-Config files that make use of DB have been prepared only for configurations: 6554/160 and 7334/160.
+Now, we will use SQLite files as Conditions input and output.

 Configuration:
 - year: 2018